 Limits of space and funds

 Some materials in the Children’s Collection might not be considered appropriate by all adults for all children.
 While some books are too mature for one child, other children may be ready for them.
-Only each child and his or her parent or caregiver can decide what material is suitable for that child to read.
+Only each child and their parent or caregiver can decide what material is suitable for that child to read.

 Ultimate responsibility for materials chosen and resource access rests with the Library Director who operates within the framework of this policy.
-The Collection Development Coordinator oversees the Adult selection process, makes available critical reviews and other appropriate selection tools and tracks budget by selector and selection criteria to ensure the flow of new materials throughout the year.
+The Reader's Advisory Department oversees the Adult selection process, makes available critical reviews and other appropriate selection tools, and tracks budget by selector and selection criteria to ensure the flow of new materials throughout the year.
 All staff members are encouraged to participate in the selection of Library resources.
 Designated selectors work as a team representing all aspects of the collection.

 All or some of the following criteria may be considered when adding new items to the collection: